refuge/cowdb/README.md

     $ git clone git@bitbucket.org:refugeio/cbt.git

-Build the source, run the `make command`.
+Build the source, run the `make` command.
 It will fetch any needed dependencies.

     $ cd /<PATH_TO>/cbt